Pupil premium grant expenditure: report to parents 2019/20

 The interventions which have been funded by Pupil Premium Money have seen:

-- 19 families have received food via the Crumbs project
+- 12 families receiving food via the Crumbs project

-- 25 children attended a social skills group
+- 15 children attending a social skills group